mlinfra-io/mlinfra/README.md

 - Contributions are welcome!
 Help us onboard all of the available mlops tools on currently available cloud providers.
 - For major changes, please open an issue first to discuss what you would like to change.
 A team member will get to you soon.
+- For information on the general development workflow, see the [contribution guide](CONTRIBUTING.md).

+## License

+The platinfra library is distributed under the [Apache-2 license](https://github.com/platinfra/platinfra/blob/main/LICENSE).